 Below are the forms of transportation for Barcelona, Spain.
-The breakdowns of costs and other information may not pertain to any other region or countries, but I thought it would be helpful to see the expenses in a European city and our method for choosing the right form of transportation.
+The breakdowns of costs and other information may not pertain to any other region or countries, but I thought it would be helpful to see the expenses in a European city and our method for choosing the right form of transportation for us.

 This is the European equivalent to our subway systems in the U.S.

-For a family of four, living within the city, this is the best means of transportation.
+For a family of four, living within the city, this seems to be the best means of transportation.
 Barcelona has one of the best metro systems in the world and it was easy to understand once we got used to it.

 Tickets for 30 days cost €52.75 which translates to $61.72.
 This is what we bought on our survey trip.
 This allowed us to travel within Zone 1 of Barcelona.
 We bought 2 tickets and our 1 1/2-year-old daughter was free.